30-Year-Old Center – Free Agent

 Colin Fraser Contract Information:

-Fraser was one of six players the Kings recalled from AHL Manchester on Sunday, Jon Rosen of LA Kings Insider reports.
+Fraser announced his retirement from professional hockey Wednesday, Jon Rosen of LA Kings Insider reports.

 To instantly reveal our fantasy analysis of every player – including Colin Fraser – simply subscribe now.